 Tiffany Monroe, Co-Founder

 Tiffany is a fifth-generation farmer with a bachelor’s degree in Crop and Soil Science with a minor in Horticulture and a master’s degree in Community and Leadership Development with an emphasis in Agricultural Education.
 Ms. Monroe has worked as the first African American Female Agriculture and Natural Resources Extension Agent in Kentucky history and for the Kentucky Department of Agriculture in the Office of Marketing and Product Promotion.
 Now home in Oregon, Ms. Monroe farms with her husband and engages in agricultural advocacy work across the country and locally.
-Ms. Monroe was recently appointed as co-chair of Governor Kate Brown’s Racial Justice Council and serves as co-chair of the Environmental Equity Committee.
+Ms. Monroe serves as co-chair of the state’s Racial Justice Council and serves as co-chair of the Environmental Equity Committee.

 Shantae Johnson, Co-Founder

 Shantae serves as Executive Director of Feed’em Freedom Foundation.
 Her grandmothers are her muses and inspiration for how to grow and give back to the community and interact with the land.
 She is a cultural bridge-builder with strengths in community organizing, project management, and program creation with a public health lens.
 She also serves on the Oregon Board of Agriculture, appointed by former Governor, Kate Brown, where she sits on the advisory committee to represent small-scale producers.
 Shantae is also a co-founder and Farmer at Mudbone Grown, a Black-owned farm enterprise that promotes inter-generational community-based farming and is on the leadership team of the Black Oregon Land Trust.
 She is a parent, healer, chef, and referee to six beautiful brilliant children.